What does GlenAllachie mean?

 What is the difference between The GlenAllachie Experience and The Premium Experience?

 Both of our tours will run in the same format, with a guided tour around our distillery followed by a tutored tasting of our exceptional whiskies.
-On The Premium Experience, guests will taste a selection of our more premium whiskies, including two of our distillery exclusive hand-filled bottlings.
+On The Premium Experience, guests will have the opportunity to see & nose a variety of casks, stored behind our stillhouse, and taste a selection of our more premium whiskies, including two of our distillery exclusive hand-filled bottlings.

 I am driving – can I still do the tour?